GrootOtter/Herbarium-OCR-Public/README.en.md

 **API Key/Credential Setup (Environment Variables)**:
 * **OpenAI-Compatible Models**:

 * Obtain the corresponding API keys from the respective LLM provider’s website.
+Before using this project, you can send a text image to test if the model supports it.
 This project accesses the following models (`--model` parameter):

   - [gemini](https://ai.google.dev/gemini-api/docs) `gemini-2.0-flash`
   - [grok](https://docs.x.ai/docs/overview) `grok-2-vision-1212`